cycina/loginaufgabe/README.md

 ## Frontend:

+cd to frontend directory

 run `npm install` to install all node dependencies.

 run `npm run start` to start the webpack dev server for frontend app.

+the frontend server should be localhost:8083.